Oyster Mushroom Egg Scramble

 Instructions

-2. Add sliced mushrooms and garlic.
-Cook for 5–6 minutes, stirring occasionally, until mushrooms release moisture and brown slightly.
-Season with salt and pepper.
+2. Cook for 5–6 minutes, stirring occasionally, until the mushrooms release their moisture, soften, and turn golden brown.

-5. Cook, gently stirring, for 3–4 minutes until eggs are just set but still soft.
+4. Cook, gently stirring, for 3–4 minutes until the eggs are just set but still soft and creamy.

 Notes